Christy Darlington: Early life

 Darlington eventually graduated from Thomas Jefferson High School in 1991.

 Musical career

 From 1991 to 1993 Darlington was singing and writing songs for a punk rock band called "T.B.A.," which performed a few shows and made a live recording and two studio recordings.
-In 1994 he joined a punk rock band called the Voyeurs (which opened up for the Offspring), but Darlington quit the band six months later.
+In 1994 she joined a punk rock band called the Voyeurs (which opened up for the Offspring), but Darlington quit the band six months later.